Royals vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Royals have posted a mark of 2-1.
+- In three games as the underdog over the last 10 matchups, the Royals have a record of 1-2.

 Royals Betting Records & Stats

-- This season, Kansas City has won four of its 20 games, or 20%, when it's the underdog by at least +145 on the moneyline.
+- Kansas City has a record of 6-23, a 20.7% win rate, when it's set as an underdog of +135 or more by bookmakers this season.

-- The Royals have an implied victory probability of 40.8% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Royals have a 42.6% chance of coming away with a victory in the contest.

-- Kansas City and its opponents have hit the over in 25 of its 59 games with a total this season.
+- Kansas City and its opponents have gone over the total this season in 26 of its 60 opportunities.

-- The Royals are 5-5-0 against the spread in their 10 games that had a posted line this season.
+- The Royals have an against the spread mark of 5-6-0 in 11 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!